 Concord grapes share a distinction with blueberries and cranberries as one of only a few fruits native to North America, yielding a high concentration of vitamin C and antioxidants to promote heart health and support a healthy immune system.
-Look for more information and tastings at the Grape Discovery Center.

 Come out and explore the Lake Erie Grape Region, savor the aroma of grapes in season, taste local flavors, celebrate with a local festival or sit back, relax, and choose a favorite wine.
 There's no where else like America's Grape Country.